lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 Each ViewController, Presenter and UseCase are called the VIP stack.
 In a VIPER architected system one VIP stack is created whenever a new UIViewControler would be created.

 The UseCase uses the EntityGateway to obtain access to EntityManagers.
 EntityManagers are responsible for providing access to the Entities.
-The EntityGateway is used by all UseCases to get access to any available EntityManager.
+The EntityGateway is used by all UseCases to  access  all available EntityManagers.

 The Router is a VIP stack that knows about child ViewControllers.